ansible/ansible-container/README.md

 generated from your project's orchestration file, leveraging the time and work already invested.

-## Why not just use standard Docker tools?

-1. A `Dockerfile` is not much more than a script with hand-crafted shell commands.
-We're well past the point where we should be managing build processes with manually maintained series of shell scripts.
-That's why we wrote Ansible in the first place, and this is just as applicable to containers.
-2. Ansible Container permits orchestration even during the build process, whereas `docker build` does not.
-For example, in a Django project, your VCS may contain a bunch of sources for static assets that need to be compiled and then collected.
-With Ansible Container, you can compile the static assets in your Django container and then collect them into your static file serving container.
-3. Many people use Docker for development environments only but then use Ansible playbooks to push out to staging or production.
-This allows you to use the same playbooks and roles in your Docker dev environment as in your production environments.
-4. Ansible Container does all of this without installing SSH, leaving Ansible artifacts on your built images, or having excess layers to the union filesystem.
-5. When you're ready to deploy to the cloud, Docker compose leaves you with only one option.
-Ansible Container's *shipit* command enables the deployment of your app on a number of cloud infrastructures without you having to write a single line of code.

 ## To install Ansible Container

 Ansible Container is undergoing rapid development.
 For now, Ansible Container can only be installed from source.
 See [INSTALL.md](./INSTALL.md) for details.